troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 With streams we enter the world of functional reactive programming.

 Streams are simply values published over time.
-They are basically like array with an extra time dimention.
+They are basically like arrays with an extra time dimention.
 They are indefinite in size: when you have an array, all values are available immediately and it has a finite size.
 With streams it is slightly different: once you open a stream, you can push as many values over time until someone decides to close it.
 Because we cannot forsee the future, you wouldn't be able to determine the size of a streamed collection.
-An array can even be infinite if you decide to never close it!
+A stream can even be infinite if you decide to never close it!

 Streams are observables where a publisher pushes values, and subscribers listen to changes.
 There are many many stream implementations available:
 [Rx](http://reactivex.io/), [Bacon.js](https://baconjs.github.io/),